epwalsh/obsidian.nvim/README.md

 - `:ObsidianTomorrow` to open/create the daily note for the next working day.

+- `:ObsidianDailies [OFFSET ...]` to open a picker list of daily notes.
+For example, `:ObsidianDailies -2 1` to list daily notes from 2 days ago until tomorrow.

 - `:ObsidianTemplate [NAME]` to insert a template from the templates folder, selecting from a list using your preferred picker.
 See ["using templates"](#using-templates) for more information.

 - `:ObsidianSearch [QUERY]` to search for (or create) notes in your vault using `ripgrep` with your preferred picker.